jonathanGB/CSI4106-AI/1/report.md

 | 3 | 4 | 2 |
 | 7 | 0 | 8 |

-Heuristics 1: 5 <br>
+Cost of Heuristics 1: 5 <br>
-Heuristics 2: 6
+Cost of Heuristics 2: 6

 | 1 | 4 | 2 |
 |---|---|---|
 | 0 | 8 | 5 |
 | 3 | 7 | 6 |

-Heuristics 1: 5 <br>
+Cost of Heuristics 1: 5 <br>
-Heuristics 2: 4
+Cost of Heuristics 2: 4

 In the first case, **heuristics 2** dominates **heuristics 1**; in the second case, **heuristics 1** dominates **heuristics 2**.
 Therefore, none of them are dominant.